Paris

 See January availability

 January is the month we quietly recommend to travellers who want to experience Paris at its own pace.
 The Christmas markets have closed, the crowds have thinned, and the city settles into a slower, more local rhythm.
-Cafés fill with Parisiens rather than tour groups, museum queues become manageable again, and the low, soft winter light does extraordinary things to the cut-stone façades.
-It is cold, certainly — but rarely brutal, and the reward is a city you can actually feel.
+Cafés are filled with Parisians rather than tour groups, museum queues become manageable again, and the low, soft winter light does extraordinary things to the cut-stone façades.
+It is cold, certainly, but rarely brutal — and the reward is a city you can actually feel.

-It is also the month of theSoldes d'hiver, the legally regulated winter sales in France, which begin in early January and run for around four weeks.
-Between the sales, the emptied museums and the long lamplit evenings, our guests often tell us that January turned out to be their favourite time in Paris.
+It is also the month of theSoldes d'hiver, the official winter sales in France, which begin in early January and run for around four weeks.
+Between the sales, the quieter museums and the long lamplit evenings, our guests often tell us that January turned out to be their favourite time in Paris.
 Here is how we would spend it.

 The weather, honestly: what to expect and what to pack

-Averaged over the past five years, Paris in January records a daytime high of7.2°Cand a night-time low of1.9°CIn practice, this means cool but pleasant days, cold mornings and evenings, and the occasional grey drizzle rather than heavy snow.
-Bright, crisp days under a blue sky are more common than you might expect, particularly in the second half of the month.
+Averaged over the last five years, Paris in January sees a daytime high of7.2°Cand a night-time low of1.9°CIn practice, that means cool but manageable days, cold mornings and evenings, and the occasional grey drizzle rather than heavy snow.
+Bright, crisp days under a blue sky are more common than people expect, particularly in the second half of the month.

 What we tell our guests to bring

 • A proper warm coat — wool or a quilted parka — rather than a fashion jacket.
-You will be outside far more than you expect.
+You will be outside far more than you anticipate.

-• Layers to peel off in overheated cafés and museums: a merino base layer, a jumper, a shirt.
+• Layers to shed in overheated cafés and museums: a merino base layer, a jumper, a shirt.

 • Waterproof shoes with a solid sole.
-Parisian cobblestones become slippery in the rain, and the narrow streets of Le Marais or Montmartre can be treacherous when wet.
+Parisian cobblestones become slippery in the rain, and the side streets of Le Marais or Montmartre can be treacherous when wet.

 • A compact umbrella, a scarf, gloves and a hat.
 Locals wear all four without a second thought.

-• Something a little smarter if you plan to book a good restaurant or the opera — Parisiens dress for dinner in winter.
+• Something a little smarter if you plan to book a good restaurant or the opera — Parisians dress for dinner in winter.

 Note

-Our apartments are well heated, but if you are coming from a warmer climate, give your first afternoon to a gentle walk and a long lunch rather than a packed itinerary.
-The body needs a day to adjust to 5°C.
+Our apartments are well heated, but if you are arriving from a warmer climate, give your first afternoon to a gentle walk and a long lunch rather than a packed itinerary.
+The body needs a day to adjust to 5 °C.

 The winter sales

 TheSoldes d'hiverbegin in early January and run for around four weeks across the whole country.
-This is not a marketing device — it is a legally regulated sale period, and the moment when French retailers clear their winter stock at genuine, progressive discounts.
-Prices are reduced from the first week, drop again at the midpoint, and fall hardest in the final days as shops move the last remaining pieces.
+This is not a marketing device — it is a legally regulated sales period, and the moment when French retailers clear their winter stock with real, progressive discounts.
+Prices drop in the first week, fall again at the midpoint, and hit their lowest in the final days as shops move the last remaining pieces.

 For fashion, leather goods, tableware and design objects, it is the finest shopping window of the year in France.
-A few notes drawn from many years of watching our guests navigate it brilliantly — and less so:
+A few notes drawn from years of watching our guests navigate it brilliantly — or less so:

-• Go early in the sales for choice and sizes, later for the deepest discounts on what remains.
+• Go early in the sales for selection and sizes, later for the steepest discounts on what remains.

-• The grands magasins — Galeries Lafayette and Printemps on Boulevard Haussmann, Le Bon Marché in the 7th — are spectacular but often packed.
+• The grands magasins — Galeries Lafayette and Printemps on the Boulevard Haussmann, Le Bon Marché in the 7th — are spectacular but often crowded.
 Weekday mornings are far quieter than Saturdays.

 • For independent designers and concept stores, explore Le Marais (rue de Sévigné, rue Charlot, rue de Turenne) and Saint-Germain.